apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 performance and/or security, Cloudstack allows different trafic types to run over specifically dedicated network interface cards attached to the management server.
-We will not be making any changes here, the default settings are fine for a simple installation of Cloudstack.
+We will not be making any changes here, the default settings are fine for this demo installation of Cloudstack.

 Click "Next" to continue on

 Public Traffic
 ~~~~~~~~~~~~~~